schneems/ruby_view_server/readme.md

     [2012-06-15 16:05:28] INFO  ruby 1.9.3 (2012-04-20) [x86_64-darwin11.4.0]
     [2012-06-15 16:05:28] INFO  WEBrick::HTTPServer#start: pid=85507 port=8000

 That means our server has started and is listening on port 8000.
-You can open up a new browser tab and go to [http://localhost:8000/index](http://localhost:8000/index) and you will see the contents of `public/html/index.html.erb` rendered in your browser.
+You can open up a new browser tab and go to [http://localhost:8000/index.html](http://localhost:8000/index.html) and you will see the contents of `public/html/index.html.erb` rendered in your browser.
 Open `server_simple.rb` in a text editor and take a look at the contents.

 Homework:

+To restart your server: you can use `CTL + C` to kill your server then restart it by pressing up and hitting enter)

 1)
-Try modifying a file in your `views` directory and then restart your server and see if you saw any changes?
+Try modifying a file in your `views` directory, are there any changes?
 If not, ask why.
 Try running the generator script again

     $ ruby page_generator_with_layout.rb

- Then restarting the server and refreshing your web page.
+ Then refreshing your web page.
 Do you see your changes?
 Why were some of these steps necessary, were all of them needed?

 2)
 Rather than reading static files you can output any content you generate in ruby.
 Add this to `server_simple.rb` before the `server.start` line